digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/restapi/configuration.md

 For a detailed explanation of the authentication types supported by REST API data sources, refer to the **[Authentication](/docs/data-sources/restapi/authentication)** section.
 :::

-ToolJet supports the following authentication types for REST API data sources:
+JumpStart supports the following authentication types for REST API data sources:

 - **None**: No authentication required.
 - **Basic**: Requires Username and Password.